MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

 - **Updated unusual protocol implementation detection**<br></br>The unusual protocol implementation detection now provides more information.
 You can now see which potential attack tool Azure ATP suspects is at work on your network.
 For more information, see the [Suspicious activity guide](suspicious-activity-guide.md).

-- **Outdated sensor alert**<br></br>Azure ATP includes a new monitoring alert to let you know if a sensor is more than three versions outdated.
+- **Outdated sensor alert**<br></br>Azure ATP includes a new health alert to let you know if a sensor is more than three versions outdated.
 If you see this alert, you should update the sensor, or investigate why the sensor isn't updating automatically.
 If the alert recurs, uninstall and reinstall the sensor.

 - This version includes fixes and improvements for multiple issues.